bitnami/charts/bitnami/jenkins/README.md

 ### Ingress

-This chart provides support for ingress resources.
+This chart provides support for Ingress resources.
 If you have an ingress controller installed on your cluster, such as [nginx-ingress-controller](https://github.com/bitnami/charts/tree/master/bitnami/nginx-ingress-controller) or [contour](https://github.com/bitnami/charts/tree/master/bitnami/contour) you can utilize the ingress controller to serve your application.

-To enable ingress integration, please set `ingress.enabled` to `true`.

-#### Hosts

-Most likely you will only want to have one hostname that maps to this Jenkins installation.
-If that's your case, the property `ingress.hostname` will set it.
-However, it is possible to have more than one host.
-To facilitate this, the `ingress.extraHosts` object can be specified as an array.
-You can also use `ingress.extraTLS` to add the TLS configuration for extra hosts.

-For each host indicated at `ingress.extraHosts`, please indicate a `name`, `path`, and any `annotations` that you may want the ingress controller to know about.

-For annotations, please see [this document](https://github.com/kubernetes/ingress-nginx/blob/master/docs/user-guide/nginx-configuration/annotations.md).
-Not all annotations are supported by all ingress controllers, but this document does a good job of indicating which annotation is supported by many popular ingress controllers.
+To enable Ingress integration, set `ingress.enabled` to `true`.
+The `ingress.hostname` property can be used to set the host name.
+The `ingress.tls` parameter can be used to add the TLS configuration for this host.
+It is also possible to have more than one host, with a separate TLS configuration for each host.
+[Learn more about configuring and using Ingress](https://docs.bitnami.com/kubernetes/apps/jenkins/configuration/configure-ingress/).

 ### TLS Secrets

-This chart will facilitate the creation of TLS secrets for use with the ingress controller, however, this is not required.
-There are three common use cases:
+The chart also facilitates the creation of TLS secrets for use with the Ingress controller, with different options for certificate management.
+[Learn more about TLS secrets](https://docs.bitnami.com/kubernetes/apps/jenkins/administration/enable-tls/).

-- Helm generates/manages certificate secrets based on the parameters.
-- User generates/manages certificates separately.
-- Helm creates self-signed certificates and generates/manages certificate secrets.
-- An additional tool (like [cert-manager](https://github.com/jetstack/cert-manager/)) manages the secrets for the application.

-In the first two cases, it's needed a certificate and a key.
-We would expect them to look like this:

-- certificate files should look like (and there can be more than one certificate if there is a certificate chain)

-    ```console
-    -----BEGIN CERTIFICATE-----
-    MIID6TCCAtGgAwIBAgIJAIaCwivkeB5EMA0GCSqGSIb3DQEBCwUAMFYxCzAJBgNV
-    ...
-    jScrvkiBO65F46KioCL9h5tDvomdU1aqpI/CBzhvZn1c0ZTf87tGQR8NK7v7
-    -----END CERTIFICATE-----
-    ```

-- keys should look like:

-    ```console
-    -----BEGIN RSA PRIVATE KEY-----
-    MIIEogIBAAKCAQEAvLYcyu8f3skuRyUgeeNpeDvYBCDcgq+LsWap6zbX5f8oLqp4
-    ...
-    wrj2wDbCDCFmfqnSJ+dKI3vFLlEz44sAV8jX/kd4Y6ZTQhlLbYc=
-    -----END RSA PRIVATE KEY-----
-    ```

-- If you are going to use Helm to manage the certificates based on the parameters, please copy these values into the `certificate` and `key` values for a given `ingress.secrets` entry.
-- In case you are going to manage TLS secrets separately, please know that you must use a TLS secret with name *INGRESS_HOSTNAME-tls* (where *INGRESS_HOSTNAME* is a placeholder to be replaced with the hostname you set using the `ingress.hostname` parameter).
-- To use self-signed certificates created by Helm, set both `ingress.tls` and `ingress.selfSigned` to `true`.
-- If your cluster has a [cert-manager](https://github.com/jetstack/cert-manager) add-on to automate the management and issuance of TLS certificates, set `ingress.certManager` boolean to true to enable the corresponding annotations for cert-manager.

 ### Adding extra environment variables